The Best 5 of 256 Bloghacks Book

 Static websites are fast, simple, easy for your fan/critics-base to work with and most importantly - open.
 No secrets, copy anything you like.

 This was one of the biggest fails on my blog.
 Imagine you've read about "symfony controller service something", you liked it, but you don't remember the exact title of the post.
-My blog has every post (apart Czech and deprecated ones) listed on the main page, with no paging, so you can just use Ctrl + F to find... well that just sucks, right?
+My blog has all posts on the main page, with no paging, so you can just use Ctrl + F to find... well that just sucks, right?